metaplex-foundation/developer-hub/src/pages/core-candy-machine/mint.md

 - **From a Candy Guard program** which will then delegate the minting to the Candy Machine Core program.
 Most of the time, you will want to do this as it allows for much more complex minting workflows.
 You may need to pass extra remaining accounts and instruction data to the mint instruction based on the guards configured in the account.
 Fortunately, our SDKs make this easy by requiring a few extra parameters and computing the rest for us.

-- **Directly from the Candy Machine Core program**.
+- **Directly from the Core Candy Machine Core program**.
 In this case, only the configured mint authority can mint from it and, therefore, it will need to sign the transaction.

 {% diagram %}

 {% node %}
-{% node #candy-machine-1 label="Candy Machine" theme="blue" /%}
+{% node #candy-machine-1 label="Core Candy Machine" theme="blue" /%}
-{% node label="Owner: Candy Machine Core Program" theme="dimmed" /%}
+{% node label="Owner: Core Candy Machine Core Program" theme="dimmed" /%}
 {% node label="Features" /%}
 {% node label="Authority" /%}
 {% node #mint-authority-1 %}